Edible Food Recovery Microgrant

 Grant Term: 6 Months.

-Funds may be used by award recipients for qualified expenditures listed in the awardees approved budget and in accordance with microgrant requirements.
+Funds may be used by award recipients for qualified expenditures listed in the awardees approved budget and in accordance with Microgrant requirements.
 Funds must solely benefit food recovery efforts in the Sacramento County region.
 This grant does not require matching funds or cost-sharing.
 Funds will be provided upfront.
 Applicants do not need to request reimbursement.

 Capital Food Access Alliance may extend or reopen the application cycle and launch a larger grants program with higher funding limits.
-Notwithstanding failure to meet the contractual requirements of a microgrant agreement, award of an Edible Food Recovery Microgrant does not preclude an organization or business from applying for future grant opportunities with Capital Food Access Alliance.
+Notwithstanding failure to meet the contractual requirements of a Microgrant agreement, award of an Edible Food Recovery Microgrant does not preclude an organization or business from applying for future grant opportunities with Capital Food Access Alliance.

-Please register at capfoodaccess.org/registration/ to access microgrant information and apply.
+Please register at capfoodaccess.org/registration/ to access Microgrant information and apply.

 What is Senate Bill (SB) 1383?